Money & duty free for Italy

 • 110L of beer.

-Italy's duty-free allowance for travellers from non-EU countries:
+Italy's duty-free allowance for travellers arriving from outside the EU:

-If you are arriving from a non-EU country, the following goods may be imported into Italy by travellers with a minimum age of 17 years without incurring customs duty:
+If you are arriving from a non-EU country, the following goods may be imported into Italy by travellers over 17 years of age without incurring customs duty:

 Banned imports